Ice Plunge

 Breath preparation

-Before you enter the water, we coach you through your breathing.
-The cold shock response is driven by the nervous system, and the breath is the primary tool for managing it.
-Controlled nasal breathing before and during the plunge significantly reduces the physiological stress response and allows you to settle into the cold rather than fight it.
-This is one of the most important things we teach and most facilities do not do it.
+Before you get in, we coach you through your breathing.
+The cold shock response is run by the nervous system, and the breath is your best tool for managing it.
+Controlled nasal breathing before and during the plunge takes a lot of the edge off and lets you settle into the cold rather than fight it.
+It's one of the most useful things we teach, and most places skip it entirely.

 03